We partner with local stakeholders to preserve coastlines and habitat while creating new economic resources in the form of world class surf breaks.

 The inert material removed through subtractive sculpting can be used in many ways, with its best use varying by project.
 One use in the water is relocation to a suitable area to create stable and complex marine habitat.
 One use on land is increasing ground heights to combat sea level rise.

-In locations where native marine life is at risk from rising ocean temperatures, inert seabed material can be upcycled into reef blocks, populated with native reef species, and placed in deeper, cooler waters to help preserve local ecosystems.
+In locations where native marine life is at risk from rising ocean temperatures, inert seabed material can be upcycled into reef blocks, populated with native reef species more durable to the impacts of rising water temperatures, and placed in locations suitable to growth and survival to help preserve local ecosystems.

 During the project, any sessile (immobile) species identified in baseline ecology surveys will be avoided or transplanted to nearby habitat where they can grow and thrive.